Our Solar Schools

 Jubilee High School, Addlestone – 27.04 kW- (commissioned summer 2016)

 The total installed capacity is now just over 600kW over the eleven sites.

-The educational benefits to the schools have been described by the Head Teacher at Rodborough School, Andrew Smith, who is also one our Directors click here to see what he says on youtube about the educational benefits of the panels at Rodborough.
+The educational benefits to the schools have been described by the former Head Teacher at Rodborough School, Andrew Smith, who is also one our Directors click here to see what he says on youtube about the educational benefits of the panels at Rodborough.

 Staff at other schools have been equally enthusiastic, Mr Hughes (Head of Science at Broadwater) said.
 “The solar PV system will benefit both school and students.
 Students are fully aware of the problems with conventional fossil fuel power production; global warming, carbon footprints, acid rain and problems of energy reserves from their science lessons, so having this system installed at Broadwater will allow them to see first-hand the positive impact of clean renewable energy.